Time = brain

 Within minutes, the stroke neurologist, along with the remote clinical staff, can determine a plan of care and then turn over the treatment to the emergency physician or initiate a transfer to Rush University Medical Center if the patient requires advanced neurological care such as an endovascular procedure.

-Since March 2011, our physicians have performed over 1,000 telemedicine consultations and the network projects to exceed 1,500 consultations by the end of 2014.
-The Rush TeleStroke Network is pleased to report that 30.1 percent of stroke patients consulted through our service receive tPA, with many remaining at their home hospital.
-To put this in perspective, the overall national tPA administration rate is 3.4-5.2 percent, (Recombinant Tissue-Type Plasminogen Activator Use for Ischemic Stroke in the United States, Adeoye et al, Stroke, July 2011).
+Since March 2011, our physicians have performed more than 6,500 telemedicine consultations.
+The Rush TeleStroke Network is pleased to report that 33 percent of stroke patients consulted through our service receive tPA, with many remaining at their home hospital.
+To put this in perspective, the overall national tPA administration rate is approximately 5 percent.

 Goals of Rush TeleStroke Network